Donald Peppard

 Taken Prisoner

-Donald Peppard recalls North Koreans boarding the USS Pueblo, navigating it to shore, and docking at a pier in Wonsan.
-He details how he and fellow crew members were taken as prisoners, tied, blind folded, and separated from each other.
-He shares that half of the crew was loaded onto a train while the other half, including himself, was taken by bus to a building where he experienced multiple beatings by a crowd of people.
-He describes being reunited with fellow crew members on the train previously specified and comments on the ride to Pyongyang.
+Donald Peppard recalls how North Koreans boarded the USS Pueblo, navigated it to shore, and docked it at a pier in Wonsan.
+He describes being taken prisoner along with the crew, tied up, blindfolded, and separated from one another.
+While half the crew was loaded onto a train, Peppard and the others were taken by bus to a building where they endured multiple beatings from a crowd.
+Eventually, he reunited with the other crew members on the train and recounts the tense ride to Pyongyang.
+The experience left a profound impact on him.

 Share YouTube: